 There were but a few other hikers near Maroon Lake... nothing like the throngs of people I had seen the day before.
 There were also some other two-legged creatures nearby: Canada geese, making the most of an opportunity to poke around in the shallows before a thousand other folks like me would appear.

 That is how Divine Providence helped me to capture a view of Maroon Lake I consider to be unique.
 There are many images of the surrounding valley filled with wildflowers, and even more images of happy sunburned vacationers by the shore of the lake, captured by proud parents or grandparents.
-Good pictures of critters visiting Maroon Lake can’t be set up; one must be lucky enough to cross paths with them.
+But good pictures of critters visiting Maroon Lake can’t be set up.
+One must be lucky enough to cross paths with them.

-Many mountain formations in this corner of Colorado are composed of “metamorphic sedimentary mudstone”— or “red rock” to those of us who aren’t geologists — which is how the Bells got their name.
+Many mountain formations in this corner of Colorado are composed of reddish mudstone, which is how the Bells got their name.
 Their natural color is overpowered by the warm glow of sunlight in the image I captured above, but a close look at the lake bottom reveals it is covered with small gravelly pieces of the same maroon-colored rock.

-Above the Maroon Lake trailhead near the parking lot and bus stop, the spires of Sievers Mountain South rise 3000 feet above the valley floor.
+Above the Maroon Lake trailhead near the parking lot and bus stop, the spires of Sievers Mountain South rise 3000 feet above the valley floor Sievers Mountain is part of the Elk Range, which for the most part is made of the same red rock as the Maroon Bells.
 I took a photo of Sievers Mountain about an hour after my arrival.
 By that time, the sun was shining on the valley, and though it still had a warm tinge, one can better see the magnificent reddish tones of the Elk Mountains.

 In another blog entry, I wrote of my autumn trip via US Highway 550 to Ouray, Colorado.
 The town extends to the south end of the narrow box canyon in which it lies.
 At that point, the highway and the Uncompahgre River enter the canyon and continue on to Ouray and Ridgway.